 million new users

 Daily marijuana use among Americans increased by 2.3 million people from 2006 to 2012.

 drug of choice

 Marijuana was the main drug of choice for 18% of people who entered rehabilitation programs in 2009.

 Approximately 14.8 percent of those who entered rehabilitation programs for marijuana did so of their own accord.

 Treating A Marijuana Addiction

 Some people who have been using marijuana frequently over a long period of time struggle to stop using on their own.
 Just like any other addiction, asking for help is the most effective way to quit.
 Treatment options are generally as simple as visiting a support group or following the guidance of a counselor.
-Get in touch with us now to learn more.
+Get in touch with an addiction expert to learn more.